bowbahdoe/the-great-link/README.md

 * The licensing must allow for it.
 * The library must be directly usable with `jlink` so that it may be linked.
 * It can't step on the toes of any other libraries.
-For example, there can only be one logging implementation.
+For example, there can only be [one logging implementation](https://github.com/jstachio/rainbowgum).
 * It must pass my rigorous "looks good to me" test.
 This is a test where the me is I and it must to I look good to me.

 This means that there are some honestly pretty useless libraries not included - like "The Postgres JDBC Driver" and "All of Spring."
 This is clearly their loss.
-If you care take it up with them.
+If you care, [take it up with them](https://github.com/spring-projects/spring-framework/issues/18079) and be prepared to do some work yourself.

 ## How to Drink The Link